CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

    ![](./media/st-store-ex3-g46.png)

-   >**Note:** Here you will just be creating reference variables, as you will pass the actual variables further in this task.
+   >**Note:** Here, you will just be creating reference variables, as you will pass the actual variables further in this task.

 1. In the **When an agent calls the flow** node, select **Add an input** to add another parameter.